FLASHBACK FRIDAY | CANNONDALE’S FIRST-EVER NATIONAL ON THE MX400

 Cannondale got back in action the next week in Southwick with Johnson heading the charge.
-The next race Cannondale put Jeff Gibson on the MX400.
+In the next race Cannondale put Jeff Gibson on the MX400.
 Jeff would only race five races.
 Keith Johnson raced a total of seven outdoor Nationals that year on the Cannondale.
-His best finishes on the Canondale MX400 were two 19th place finishes in Broome-Tioga and Kenworthy’s Motocross Park.
+His best finishes on the Cannondale MX400 were two 19th place finishes in Broome-Tioga and Kenworthy’s Motocross Park.
 A Cannondale would never make the 40-man gate at an outdoor National again.

 HERE ARE SOME IMPORTANT 2001 CANNONDALE FACTS:

 (1) The bikes rolling off the assembly line were 2001 models.
 Cannondale tinkered with the idea of calling them 2000 models up until April 15, but then made the decision that calling them 2000’s would serve no purpose.

 (2) The first run of bikes were called MX400’s, even though their actual displacement was 432cc.
 Why?
 Because the MX400 decals had already been printed.